 Also, you need to decide whether you wish to get into a public university or a private one.
 Whilst college-hunting, do thorough research on scholarship and fee-waiver programs offered by the universities.

-Look for additional public programs that are run by the Government for the aid of bright students.
+Look for additional public scholarship programs that are run by the Government for the aid of bright students.
 If you’re eligible, consider your option of education loans if required.
 Every year, several students drop out or do not join their dream college due to financial issues.
 However, several programs offer financial aid for you to flourish at your desired institution.
 It is advisable to consult a counsellor who can guide you about the possible scholarships, loans and fee-waiver programs.

 The locality of a college might not be an issue for every student.
 Nevertheless, a majority of students are worrisome and choosy about the location of their next college.
 Many reports suggest that a big chunk of student prioritize location of the college over everything.